Auditor General of Singapore

 The Auditor-General's Office (AGO) is an organ of state and Singapore's national auditor.
 The President is empowered under the Constitution to appoint the Auditor-General in accordance with the advice of the Prime Minister.
+But the President may, consistent with his reserve powers, refuse to grant such a request.

 The Audit Act 1966 imposes a duty on the Auditor-General to audit the accounts of all departments and offices of the Singapore Government (including the office of the Public Service Commission), the accounts of the Supreme Court, all subordinate courts, and Parliament.
 The Act confers on the Auditor-General various investigatory powers to facilitate the carrying out of audits.

 The AGO reports their findings directly to the President, Parliament, and the public, through the Annual Report of the Auditor-General.
 Audit findings are also shared with the management of the audited organisation.

 History

 On 2 October 2017, Parliament passed amendments to the Audit Act 1966 to grant the AGO additional powers to conduct "follow-the-dollar" audits to trace public monies beyond government agencies to non-government organisations to which the monies are disbursed, such as voluntary welfare organisations and autonomous universities.
 These "follow-the-dollar" audits can only be carried out by the AGO if it is directed to do so by the Minister for Finance, who may only give such a direction if they are satisfied that it is in the public interest to do so.